Best Thermal Carafe Coffee Maker Reviews 2020

 - Doesn’t switch off automatically after brewing

-A lot of coffee carafes are great at keeping coffee hot, but terrible when it comes to pouring.
+A lot of coffee carafes are great at keeping drinks hot, but terrible when it comes to pouring.

-I really liked the removable water reservoir.
-It makes refilling the tank hassle-free and removes the risk of spilling water over your coffee machine.
+The removable water tank makes refilling the tank hassle-free and removes the risk of spilling water over your coffee machine.

 The coffee in the carafe stays hot for hours for two reasons: